Ram pickup: 2016 changes

 For 2016, the all-new Ram 1500 Rebel debuted, offering off-road suspension with a 1.0 in higher ride height, larger tires, and a unique interior to add to the Ram 1500 Big Horn and Lone Star trim levels.
-It features a unique blacked-out grille with powder coated front bumper and exclusive aluminum hood, skid plates, and tow hooks.
-It is available with either a 305 hp and 269 lbft 3.6 L Pentastar VVT FlexFuel-Capable V6 engine or a 395 hp and 410 lbft 5.7 L HEMI V8 engine.
-Four-wheel drive is available with either powertrain, but the two-wheel drive model is V8-only.
-The sole body configuration offered is a crew cab with a short pickup bed.
+It features a unique blacked-out grille with powder-coated front bumper and exclusive aluminum hood, skid plates, and tow hooks.
+It is available with either a 305 hp and 269 lbft 3.6L Pentastar VVT flex-fuel capable V6 engine or a 395 hp and 410 lbft 5.7L Hemi V8 engine.
+Four-wheel drive is available with either powertrain, but the two-wheel-drive model is V8-only.
+The sole body configuration offered is a crew cab with a 5.5' bed.

-SLT models of all Ram trucks now receive the U Connect 5.0BT (RA2) touch-screen radio as standard equipment, adding steering wheel-mounted remote phone controls, Bluetooth hands-free calling and wireless audio streaming, SiriusXM Satellite Radio, a USB port, and 3.5 mm auxiliary input jack, Radio Data System (RDS), voice control, in-radio vehicle customization, and a full-color five-inch LCD touch-screen display.
+SLT models of all Ram trucks now receive the Uconnect 5.0BT (RA2) touch-screen radio as standard equipment, adding steering wheel-mounted remote phone controls, Bluetooth hands-free calling and wireless audio streaming, SiriusXM Satellite Radio, a USB port, and 3.5 mm auxiliary input jack, Radio Data System (RDS), voice control, in-radio vehicle customization, and a full-color five-inch LCD touch-screen display.
 This was previously a $495.00 option on the Ram SLT.

 2017 changes

 For 2017, the Ram 1500 Laramie Longhorn and Limited trims received the new RAM front grille and "RAM" emblem across the rear tailgate that debuted on the 2016 RAM 1500 Rebel.

-In mid-2017, the RAM 1500's 3.0 L EcoDiesel V6 turbodiesel engine, produced by VM Motori, was dropped in mid-2017 in response to emissions cheating allegations.
-The engine was re-introduced in early 2018, as re-certification by the EPA has been obtained.
+The 3.0L EcoDiesel V6 turbodiesel engine, produced by VM Motori, was dropped in mid-2017 in response to emissions cheating allegations.
+The engine was reintroduced in early 2018, after being recertified by the EPA.

-The 1500 SLT model loses the U Connect ACCESS 8.4 infotainment system (RA3) option, leaving the U Connect 5.0BT (RA2) radio as the only radio option.
-However. all Ram heavy-duty (2500, 3500, 4500, and 5500) SLT models still offered the U Connect ACCESS 8.4 infotainment system (RA3) as an option.
+The 1500 SLT model lost the Uconnect ACCESS 8.4 infotainment system (RA3) option, leaving the UConnect 5.0BT (RA2) radio as the only radio option.
+However, all Ram heavy-duty (2500, 3500, 4500, and 5500) SLT models still offered the Uconnect ACCESS 8.4 infotainment system (RA3) as an option.

-The Rebel trim level of the Ram 1500 gains the previously optional U Connect ACCESS 8.4A infotainment system as standard equipment, as do the Big Horn and Lone Star trim levels.
+The Rebel trim level of the Ram 1500 gains the previously optional Uconnect ACCESS 8.4A infotainment system as standard equipment, as do the Big Horn and Lone Star trim levels.
 A Rebel Black Edition Package is available that adds black accents to the Rebel.

 The Laramie trim level of the Ram 1500, 2500, 3500, 4500, and 5500 gets a standard nine-speaker, 506-watt Alpine 7.1-channel surround-sound premium audio system as standard equipment.

 Three new special edition trim levels debut for 2017 for the Ram 1500 model: